edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

 Please first refer to the general [Configuration documentation](../configuration/CommonConfiguration.md) for configuration properties common across all EdgeX services.

+!!! edgey "EdgeX 3.1"
+    New in EdgeX 3.1 is URI for files which allows the private configuration file to be pulled from a remote location via a URI rather than from the local file system.
+See [Config File Command-line](../configuration/CommonCommandLineOptions.md#config-file) section for more details.

 !!! note
     `*`indicates the configuration value can be changed on the fly if using a configuration provider (like Consul).
     `**`indicates the configuration value can be changed but the service must be restarted.